 Epigenetics and Cancer

 Mutations in the genes involved in DNA methylation have been associated with certain cancers.
 For example, mutations in the gene that produces DNA methyltransferase have been associated with acute myeloid leukemia.
 Note that the result of these mutations would be decreased methylation of the CpG islands adjacent to many genes, including oncogenes.
-As a result, these mutations could lead to higher oncogene transcription and higher rates of cell division.
+As a result, these mutations lead to higher oncogene transcription and higher rates of cell division.

-Additionally, certain chemicals are known to produce the epigenetic changes associated with cancer.
+Finally, certain chemicals are known to produce the epigenetic changes associated with cancer.
 For example, the polycyclic aromatic hydrocarbons (PAHs) found in tobacco smoke are associated with lung, breast, stomach, and skin cancer.
 These PAHs are thought to contribute to cancer by altering the DNA methylation patterns adjacent to many genes, including oncogenes and tumor-suppressor genes.

 - What is an oncogene and a tumor-suppressor gene?